 Gradually return to your normal routine.
-You should not do any strenuous activity, lifting (more than 5 pounds), or driving for 3 to 6 weeks.
+You should not do any strenuous activity, lifting (more than 5 pounds or more than 2 kilograms), or driving for 3 to 6 weeks.

-Try regular short walks.
+Try taking regular, short walks.
 Work up to longer walks to build up your strength.
 You can return to work when you are better and can tolerate most activities.

 Drink plenty of water to help flush fluids through the bladder (8 to 10 glasses a day).
 Avoid coffee, soft drinks, and alcohol.
 They can irritate your bladder and urethra.

-For the first few weeks after surgery, take only the medications your doctor told you to take.
+For the first few weeks after surgery, take only the medicines your health care provider has told you to take.

 - You may need to take antibiotics to help prevent infection.

-- Check with your doctor before taking aspirin, ibuprofen (Aleve, Motrin), naproxen (Aleve, Naprosyn), acetaminophen (Tylenol), or drugs like these.
+- Check with your doctor before taking aspirin, ibuprofen (Aleve, Motrin), naproxen (Aleve, Naprosyn), acetaminophen (Tylenol), or any other drugs like these.

 Avoid sexual activity for 3 to 4 weeks.
 Many men report a lower amount of semen during orgasm after having TURP.

 You may feel spasms in your bladder while you have a urinary catheter.
-Your doctor can give you medicine for these spasms.
+Your provider can give you medicine for these spasms.